 If you're here, you probably already know I'm a writer.
 My specialities are historical fiction and information books.
+I am also a frequent visitor to schools to talk about my books and take creative writing classes.

 Please see the heading ‘Schools and Festivals’ below, if you would like me to visit your school to talk about my books.